1952 United States Senate election in Massachusetts: Campaign

-When the usually Democratic-leaning but financially unstable Boston Post planned to endorse Lodge, Joseph Kennedy arranged for a $500,000 loan so the paper would endorse his son; John Kennedy stated that "we had to buy that fucking paper or I'd have been licked."
-Kennedy and Lodge engaged in one public debate, which was held on radio; the debate was generally considered a draw, although some observers felt that Kennedy's ability to hold his own with the older and more distinguished Lodge gave him the advantage.
-The nationally-known and Catholic Senator Joseph McCarthy of Wisconsin refused to campaign for Lodge, a fellow Republican, due to his friendship with the Kennedy family.
+When the usually Democratic-leaning but financially unstable Boston Post planned to endorse Lodge, Joseph Kennedy arranged for a $500,000 loan so the paper would endorse his son; John Kennedy stated that "We had to buy that fucking paper or I'd have been licked."
+The candidates debated twice.
+The first was on September 16, when the candidates squared off at South Junior High School in Waltham, Massachusetts before an overflow crowd of more than 1,000.
+The debate was largely a draw, with one reporter calling it a "gentlemanly tranquil forum."
+Kennedy and Lodge appeared together in October on national public affairs TV program called Keep Posted, which was broadcast live from New York City and simulcast by a Boston TV station.
+The topic was "Who will do more for the country, Eisenhower or Stevenson?"
+To many viewers, Lodge appeared uncomfortable with the medium of TV, whereas Kennedy seemed calm and relaxed.

+The nationally known and Catholic Senator Joseph McCarthy of Wisconsin refused to campaign for Lodge, a fellow Republican, due to his friendship with the Kennedy family.
 McCarthy was popular among many Catholic voters in Massachusetts due to his Communist-hunting activities in Congress; William F. Buckley Jr. believed that Lodge probably would have won the election with McCarthy's help.

-On the weekend before the election Eisenhower visited Boston and energetically campaigned for Lodge, but it was not enough.
+On the weekend before the election, Eisenhower visited Boston and energetically campaigned for Lodge, but it was not enough.
 Although Eisenhower carried Massachusetts by over 200,000 votes, Kennedy narrowly upset Lodge, winning by 70,000 votes and three percentage points.